Professional Standards

 About These Terms & Regulatory Status

 If we provide a written Scope of Work or Proposal, it forms part of the agreement and prevails over these Terms where inconsistent.
-Legal Lens operates in England and Wales (company registration pending).
+Legal Lens is the trading name of John Barwell, operating as a sole trader in England and Wales.
 Our office is at 124 City Road, London, EC1V 2NX.

 No Legal Professional Privilege